 As we needed to showcase Aubainerie’s large product offering in traditional 30s TV formats, we knew we had to find a concept that would feature many models - and because we wanted to surprise the market with a radical twist on typical fashion advertising, we developed a series of campaigns featuring local creative talents, the first of whom used contemporary dance trends like waacking, popping, and voguing.

-To launch this initiative and kick off our first open casting call recruiting local talents in a buzzworthy manner, we decided to partner with Quebec’s coolest dance kids - DM Nation.
+To launch this initiative and kick off our first open casting call to recruit local talents in a buzzworthy manner, we decided to partner with Quebec’s coolest dance kids - DM Nation.
 Our collaboration led us to finding a strong cast and crafting an amazing choreography.

 Each season brought a new iteration of the campaign featuring newly discovered talent (teens and kids scouted through live casting sessions in our in-house studio) and custom music, in a setting that is graphically fresh, reflecting the trends of the day.
 The campaigns include TV spots, print, and out-of-home media.
 Soon enough, people were looking forward to Aubainerie’s new spots.